 - Ireland - 6

-The brand is expanding rapidly with recent master franchises being signed in Oman and Qatar and a number of discussions underway for the establishment of Esquires in new markets.
-The company’s goal is to operate at least 400 stores globally by 2020.
+The brand is expanding rapidly with a recent master franchise being signed in Egypt for 50 stores over 10 years and a number of discussions underway for the establishment of Esquires in new markets.
+The company’s goal is to operate at least 800 stores globally by 2020.

 Progressive Processors Ltd

 CGF acquired Progressive Processors Ltd in October 2013.
-Progressive Processors is based near Whakatane and grows, supplies, processes and adds value to a number of fresh fruits and vegetables including asparagus and kiwifruit.
+Progressive Processors is based near Whakatane, New Zealand and grows, supplies, processes and adds value to a number of fresh fruits and vegetables including asparagus and kiwifruit.
 It supplies product domestically and also to export markets, particularly Japan.